roblaing/erlang-webapp-howto/unit8/README.md

-To access the `<target>` when it's an `element`, as opposed to `window` or `document`, I'm going to standardise on `document.querySelector("CSS Selector")` which involves refreshing my memory of when to use dots, hashes, square brackets, and greater than signs in
-<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors">CSS selectors</a>.
+To access the `<target>` when it's an `element`, as opposed to `window` or `document`, I'm going to standardise on `document.querySelector("CSS Selector")` which involves refreshing my memory of when to use dots, hashes, square brackets, and greater than signs in <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors">CSS selectors</a>.

-I find trying to keep up with JQuery, TypeScript, Angular, React... whatever is top of the pops this week exhausting, and sticking to a minimal <em>patois</em> of plain vanilla Javascript keeps things manageable.

 <h2>Javascript websocket client</h2>